Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

-We will first determine the Euler classes of the normal bundles in $\wh\cK$ and compute the Euler class of the normal bundle of $\wh\cM_\Gamma$ in $\cM$ at the end.
+We first determine the Euler classes of the virtual normal bundle in $\wh\cK$ and compute the Euler class of the normal bundle of $\wh\cM_\Gamma$ in $\cM$ at the end.
 To relate the Euler classes to more explicit data depending on $\Gamma$ and $X$, we will use as inspiration the exact sequence

 for $y = (u,C,x_*,\iota,\alpha,0)$ in $\cT^{qf}$, respectively its lift to $\wh\cT$.
-Here $d^v\fs$ denotes the relative vertical derivative of $\fs$.
 While the kernel and cokernel of $D\hpd_J (u)$ do not form vector bundles over $\cT$, respectively $\wh\cT$, in general, we will determine explicit descriptions for the moving part of both kernel and cokernel over the fixed point locus of $\{\eta = 0\}$ in $\wh\cT$, see Lemma \ref{lem:euler-class-obstruction-bundle}.
-For this, it will be important to work on the level of $\wh\cT$ and not on $\cT$.
+For this, it is easier to work on the level of $\wh\cT$ as we can use well-defined partial normalisation sequences.
 Write

 using the decomposition of the obstruction bundle in \eqref{obstruction-bundle-fibre-def}.
-Note that $V$ is the trivial bundle with fibre $\fs\fu(N+1)$.
-We denote it by a different symbol because its fixed and moving part will no longer be trivial bundles.
-Furthermore, let $Z \sub {\wh\fs}\inv(0)\cap\wh\cT^{qf}$ be the preimage of $\wh\cM(\Gamma,J)$ under the quotient map and let $\wh\cT_Z\sub \wh\cT^{qf}$ be the component containing $Z$.
+Note that $V$ is the trivial bundle with fibre $\fs\fu(N+1)$, but its fixed and moving part will no longer be trivial bundles.
+Furthermore, let